genomicsclass/leanpub/manuscript/conditional_expectation_exercises.md

 A>## Exercises
 A>
-A>Throughout this exercises it will be useful to remember that when our data are 0s and 1s, probabilities and expectations are the same thing.
+A>Throughout these exercises it will be useful to remember that when our data are 0s and 1s, probabilities and expectations are the same thing.
 We can do the math, but here is some R code:
 A>
 A>
 ```r